 The Contractor will develop detailed specifications for describing PEBA’s staff responsibilities for System operations, support, and maintenance.
 The Turnover Plan will describe all tasks to be performed by PEBA, the Government Cloud Services Subcontractor, and the Contractor to ensure a smooth transfer of services.
 For the purposes of training only and without limiting or revoking any of the Contractor’s warranties or other duties under this Contract, PEBA’s technical IT and ORD staff will assist the Contractor with some of the daily maintenance and support activities during the Warranty Period This activity will serve as a method of teaching PEBA’s staff to perform the necessary job functions to allow PEBA to assume full responsibility for the maintenance and support of the System at the end of the Warranty Period.

 Measurements for Successful System Turnover.
 At a minimum, the Contractor’s success with system turnover will be measured by the ability of PEBA to perform the numbered tasks set forth below.
 The determination of whether PEBA is able to perform such numbered tasks will be made in the discretion of PEBA.
-It is within the scope of this Contract for the Contractor to provide sufficient training for PEBA to be able to, in its own discretion, perform each of the numbered tasks set forth below.
+It is within the scope of this Contract for the Contractor to provide training for PEBA to be able to perform each of the numbered tasks set forth below.